wukevin/tcr-bert/README.md

 * `transformers_glanville_classifier_and_clustering.ipynb` containing classification analysis and clustering analysis using the Glanville dataset
 * `transformers_finetuned_tcr_engineering_mlm_gen.ipynb` containing code used for generating, analyzing, and visualizing novel TCR sequences binding to murine GP33.

+To run these, you must first install jupyter notebook support under the `tcrbert` conda environment (these packages are not included by default to save space).
+You can do this by running `conda activate tcrbert && conda install -c conda-forge notebook`.

 ## Selected References

 J. Glanville et al., Identifying specificity groups in the t cell receptor repertoire.
 Nature 547(7661), 94–98 (2017).